ntustison/PaperANTsX/Text/intro.md

  \label{fig:antsXnetTools} \end{figure}

-Over the course of its development, ANTs has been extended to complementary frameworks resulting in the the Python- and R-based ANTsPy and ANTsR toolkits, respectively.
+Over the course of its development, ANTs has been extended to complementary frameworks resulting in the Python- and R-based ANTsPy and ANTsR toolkits, respectively.
 These ANTs-based interfaces with extremely popular, high-level, open-source programming platforms have significantly increased the user base of ANTs and facilitated research workflows which were not previously possible.
 The